ZigZagT/Dubuntu/README.md

 # Dubuntu

-This is a ubuntu virtual machine enviroment running in docker.
+A handy ubuntu enviroment in docker.

 ## Installation
 ### Pull from DockerHub